-Did you know that one in three of our undergraduate students are transfers?
+Did you know that more than 3,500 of our undergraduate students are transfers?
 We are committed to helping you -- before you get to campus, during your transition to Binghamton, all the way to your graduation day.

 Transfer of Credit

 The most popular question we receive from prospective transfer students and their families is: How will my coursework transfer to Binghamton?

 To answer this, we offer some online tools you can use to assess what coursework may transfer:

 - Articulation agreements and transfer guides: Find your school and then select the major you're interested in.
 If you don't see your community college or major listed, then explore Binghamton University's Bulletin to see what courses would be required for your major at Binghamton.

 - Course-to-Course Equivalencies: This online tool will assist you with understanding specific course equivalencies and general education requirements.
 If you don't see your course listed, that doesn't mean you won't receive credit.
 We update our list continually.

 - General education courses (gen eds) are universal across SUNY and campuses.
 Therefore, if you took gen eds at a SUNY they will count as gen eds at Binghamton.

 Admission to Binghamton is selective.
 The following criteria are taken into account: